MichalAFerber/ipcow-checkip/README.md

-# IP Cow CheckIP v4 & v6
+# IPv4 & IPv6 Address Checker

 A lightweight utility hosted on Cloudflare Pages that returns the user's public IP address as plain text.
 Perfect for CLI usage with `curl` or quick browser checks.